tobanteAudio/juce-cookbook/README.md

 ## Contribute

-If you find any bugs or design problems in my examples feel free to open up an issue on Github.
+If you find any bugs or design problems in my examples feel free to open up an issue on GitHub.

 If you want to add examples or resources to this collection you can eather push a pull request directly or open up an issue first, if you have any questions.